CortexFoundation/tech-doc/model-writing-tutorial.md

 This Python program will train a handwritten digit model using MXNet.
 It will take a few minutes to run.
 Upon completion, the trained model is stored under `~/mrt_model` (you can alter this path in the `python/mrt/conf.py` file).

 If you don't care about the training process, proceed to the next stage.
 Otherwise, let's dig a bit into the model training process here.
-We only sketch the main ideas here and always refer back to the source code `tests/mrt/train_mnist.py` when you're confused.
+We only sketch the main ideas here - always refer back to the source code `tests/mrt/train_mnist.py` when you're confused.

 Now go ahead and open the `train_mnist.py` file.
 There are mostly 5 steps: (1) load the data (2) define the model architecture (3) randomly initialize the parameters & set the hyperparameters (4) start training (5) export the model